c-blake/lc/README.md

 Multi-dimensionality/Attribute Layers
 =====================================
 The most obscure idea is likely "multi-dimensional".
-I mean this in the mathematical "independent coordinate" sense **not** a Jurassic Park (1993)-esque graphical file tree sense.
+I mean this in the mathematical "**INDEPENDENT coordinate**" sense **not** a Jurassic Park (1993)-esque graphical file tree sense.
 Examples of dimensions/attributes may help.

-Output text can set the foreground & background colors of text independently.
+Output text can set the foreground & background colors of text **independently**.
 I happen to like [st](https://git.suckless.org/st/) for its hackability.
-That can do bold, italic, blink, underline, struck, inverse as 6 independent attributes.
+That can do bold, italic, blink, underline, struck, inverse as 6 independent traits.
 (Color inversion involves a mapping too complex to be a very useful visual aid.)
-So, 7 usable output dimensions, with 5 being shallow 1-bit dimensions.
+So, 7 usable output dimensions, with 5 being shallow 1-bit dimensions and the foreground & background colors having more continuous value ranges.
 While subjective, I find identifying/distinguishing text with *all* those attributes on|off not hard with my primary displays/fonts.
 Geographical map folk often call this "layers".  `lc` aids "aligning" rendered output traits with classified input traits.

 The input/data side has *many* more independent fields & bits.
-While `d_type` is mutually exclusive, most are not.
-E.g., a file can be both an executable regular file and some kind of script source or both a directory and a directory with a sticky bit set.
-Add all of `struct stat` and deep file header inspection and the type space explodes.
-Only end users can prioritize use of precious few output traits.
+While `d_type` is mutually exclusive, most types aren't.
+E.g., a file can be both an executable regular file and some kind of script source or both a directory and a directory with a sticky bit set and independently of both beginning with a '.' or not.
+Add all of `struct stat` and deep file header inspection and the type space just explodes both in kinds and independent sub-kinds/dimensions (stripped or not, 32-bit, 64-bit binaries, etc., etc.).

+Only end users can prioritize use of precious few output dimensions.
 To aid this use, `lc` users can configure file kinds to pair with picked poisons of output traits.[^1]

-This may sound daunting, but many highlighting systems follow this model - e.g. a misspelled word bolded inside an elsewise colorized source code comment.  `lc` simply recognizes this structure to try to enable smarter allocation/assignment over more dimensions than (misspelling, comment) due to file kind diversity.
+This may sound daunting, but many highlighting systems follow this model - e.g. a misspelled word bolded inside an elsewise colorized source code comment.  `lc` simply models this structure explicitly to try to enable better allocation over more dimensions than just the 2 (misspelling,comment) due to diverse file types.

 Configurability
 ===============